MicrosoftDocs/query-docs/query-languages/m/m-spec-types.md

 * Type types, which classify values that are types

-The set of _primitive types_ includes the types of primitive values a number of _abstract types_, types that do not uniquely classify any values: `function`, `table`, `any`, and `none`.
-All function values conform to the abstract type `function`, all table values to the abstract type `table`, all values to the abstract type `any`, and no values to the abstract type `none`.
+The set of _primitive types_ includes the types of primitive values, and a number of _abstract types_, which are types that do not uniquely classify any values: `function`, `table`, `any`, `anynonnull` and `none`.
+All function values conform to the abstract type `function`, all table values to the abstract type `table`, all values to the abstract type `any`, all values but `null` to the abstract type `anynonnull`, and no values to the abstract type `none`.
 An expression of type `none` must raise an error or fail to terminate since no value could be produced that conforms to type `none`.
 Note that the primitive types `function` and `table` are abstract because no function or table is directly of those types, respectively.
 The primitive types `record` and `list` are non-abstract because they represent an open record with no defined fields and a list of type any, respectively.

-All types that are not members of the closed set of primitive types are collectively referred to as _custom types_.
+All types that are not members of the closed set of primitive types plus their nullable counterparts are collectively referred to as _custom types_.
 Custom types can be written using a `type-expression`:

 _type-expression:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;primary-expression_<br/>